TonyBraxton/course_registration_management/README.md

 -The Razor Page model (coursesModel.cshtml.cs) handles form submission logic via OnPost() and renders data using OnGet().

 -IsString() is a custom utility to ensure that course names only contain letters.
+(Note: This project was my fullstack playground.
+As a result there is a strong emphasis on error handling directed towards user's inputs.
-(This project was my fullstack playground.
-Ther's certainly alot of error checking implemented because sometimes the html forms are not always doing what they are suppose to.
+There's certainly alot of error checking implemented because sometimes the html forms are not always doing what they are suppose to.
 So i was fighting to provide different layers of error handling on backend as well.
 I love when it's userfriendly as i feel it could save the user time on their daily activity on your product and save them from unecessary stress.
-If it could help you as a milestone for a related project fell free to clone and update to your liking.)
+If this could help you for a related project feel free to clone and update to your liking. it would obviously be advisable to put let focus on user input if you are dealing with a larger or more complex database)

 -Primary keys (like CourseID) are not allowed to be modified directly once created.